TN 84 (06-24)

 We will not propose adjustment until we notify the contingently liable individual about the overpayment.
 We will not propose adjustment when we waived recovery of the overpayment from the primarily liable individual.
 In addition, we will stop collection activity when the contingently liable individual is no longer entitled to benefits or when the originally overpaid individual re-establishes eligibility to benefits.

-EXAMPLE 1: We determined that Shawn Smith (C1) and his representative payee (mother), Susan Smith, are jointly liable for a $1,000 overpayment due to the number holder’s receipt of workers’ compensation payments.
+EXAMPLE 1: We determined that Shawn Smith (C1) and their representative payee (parent), Susan Smith, are jointly liable for a $1,000 overpayment due to the number holder’s receipt of workers’ compensation payments.
 We approved their waiver request based on not at fault and recovery would defeat the purpose due to their inability to repay the overpayment.
 Because we approved the waiver request, we will not transfer the overpayment to any other individual currently receiving benefits on the same earnings record for collection based on contingent liability.

 C. Notifying the contingently liable individual